 Letter of Intent.
 If you anticipate purchasing a specific dollar amount of Class A Shares within a 13-month period, the Shares may be purchased at a reduced sales charge by completing and returning a Letter of Intent (the "Letter"), which can be provided to you by your investment broker or other Service Organization.
 The reduced sales charge may also be obtained on Class A Shares purchased within the 90 days prior to the date of receipt of the Letter.
 Shares purchased under the Letter are eligible for the same reduced sales charge that would have been available had all the Shares been purchased at the same time.
 There is no obligation to purchase the full amount of Shares indicated in the Letter.
 Should you invest more or less than indicated in the Letter during the 13-month period, the sales charge will be recalculated based on the actual amount purchased.
-A portion of the amount of the intended purchase normally will be held in escrow in the form of Shares pending completion of the intended purchase.
+The Fund will hold in escrow shares equal to approximately 3.50% of the amount of shares you indicate in the Letter pending completion of the intended purchase.
 If you do not purchase the full amount of Class A Shares indicated in the Letter, the appropriate amount of Shares held in escrow will be redeemed by the Transfer Agent to pay the sales charge that was not applied to your purchase.